containers/buildah/docs/buildah-from.md

 used for `buildah run`.
-The configured value can be "" (the empty string) or "container" to indicate that a new UTS namespace should be created, or it can be "host" to indicate that the UTS namespace in which `buildah` itself is being run should be reused, or it can be the path to a UTS namespace which is already in use by another process.
+The configured value can be "" (the empty string) or "container" to indicate that a new UTS namespace should be created, or it can be "host" to indicate that the UTS namespace in which `Buildah` itself is being run should be reused, or it can be the path to a UTS namespace which is already in use by another process.